IanFinlayson/exploring-cs/chapter04.md

 version.
 There are a few more helpful methods that we will see in examples later in this book.
 The important thing to take note of here is that these methods only make sense on strings.
-Numbers, or other types of data can\'t be lower-case or upper-case.
+Numbers, or other types of data can't be lower-case or upper-case.
 So the type of thing you have is important.

 4.6 Numbers